omgpress/omgcore/README.md

     app()->i18n()->setup()
       ->admin()->notice()->setup()
       // Optional.
-You can call the following method on a theme environment.
+You can call the following method on a theme environment:
       // ->set_theme_support()
       ->add_setup_action( array( $this, 'setup' ) );
   }